 Comparing cloud provider costs is easy; comparing application performance, however, is not.
 It's challenging in particular to compare performance among different types of databases running within the same cloud or across different clouds.
 The Yahoo Cloud Serving Benchmark (YCSB) is a framework designed to help you understand how well different cloud databases and data stores perform under realistic loads.
-The source code for the framework can be downloaded
+The source code for the framework can be downloaded on GitHub.

 The Yahoo Cloud Serving Benchmark tool includes two essential components -- a workload generator and a set of workloads the generator produces -- and interfaces for a number of NoSQL databases, including Cassandra, DynamoDB, HBase, MongoDB, Redis and Oracle NoSQL Database.
 It also includes a JDBC interface for relational databases.